Mehrpouya/mehrpouya.github.io/_posts/2015-05-27-remotest-light-buld-in-UK.md

 To solve the advertising problem [Jamie][Jamie] printed out 300 water proof stickers that could be put in different locations as a point of reference.
 We've got one on our meeting room at Design informatics, here at University of Edinburgh!

 To solve the reliability problem, we asked [Chris Barker][chrisbarker] to join our team.
-The two of us developed a new and clean page for [Power of Knoydart][powerofknoydart], made it more resilient and made an easy installation for the [data kettle][datakettle] and we all advertised it on any medium that we could like twitter, facebook and so on.
+The two of us developed a new and clean page for [Power of Knoydart][powerofknoydart], made it more resilient and made an easy installation for the [data kettle][datakettle] and we all advertised it on any medium that we could, for example Twitter, Facebook and other social networks.

-The last problem was to light the light bulb.
+The last problem was to draw attention to the light bulb.
 We needed to bring it to somewhere more public and in the view of both tourists and the community.
 We made a new version of the code which is documented and accessible on here: [Power of Knoydart][githubknoydart]

 ##Open source code and documentation:
-I will publish the Phillips python code on the [Power of Knoydart website][githubknoydart] in the next couple of days.
+I will publish the Phillips Python code on the [Power of Knoydart website][githubknoydart] in the next couple of days.
 Here's how to do it yourself:

 ##Here's how we hacked the Phillips light: